deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Do?
 You're not done yet, mate."

-"…you're *kidding*?!"
+"...you're *kidding*?!"

 "Nope."

-"But…how…? *Everything* hurts!"
+"But...how...? *Everything* hurts!"

 "Is that right?
 Fine, that's nowt to be worried about."
 Powell reassured him.
 "You can lie there a bit longer, but while you're at it, I want you to imagine the future."

-"Okay…?"
+"Okay...?"

-"Imagine…Adam Arés, seventy years from now, dying peacefully in hospital, surrounded by his beautiful wife and beautiful kids and beautiful grandkids.
+"Imagine...Adam Arés, seventy years from now, dying peacefully in hospital, surrounded by his beautiful wife and beautiful kids and beautiful grandkids.
 Idyllic, right?
-A warm hand in his, and his family all about him, he closes his eyes and slips away…and there they are."
+A warm hand in his, and his family all about him, he closes his eyes and slips away...and there they are."

 Adam just gaped at him, confused.